rmarques90/snack-time-message-chat/README.md

 The app now uses Firestore to manage the messages to build the notification.
 You need to set the env variables with your app credentials to work.

+Added a JS file to help insert new messages on database.

 ## Instructions

 You can run the default Docker image or build your own.